bakpakin/Fennel/api.md

 you can include a `:plugins` table in the `options` table to most compiler entry point functions.

-Your plugin should contain a `:versions` table which contains a list of strings indicating every version of Fennel which you have tested it with.
+Your plugin should contain a `:versions` field which either contains a list of strings indicating every version of Fennel which you have tested it with, or a string containing a pattern which is checked against Fennel's version with `string.find`.
+If your plugin is used with a version of Fennel that doesn't match `:versions` it will emit a warning.
 You should also have a `:name` field with the plugin's name.
-If your plugin is used with a version of Fennel that isn't in the list, it will emit a warning.